Isaiah Colina, Emma Harris, Kate Lindsay, Matthew Mulia, Jessica Sun and Henry Ting

 Our project

-As part of its effort to reduce its reliance on fossil fuels, Lululemon has set the ambitious goal to use 100% preferred materials and end-of-use solutions to advance a circular economy by 2030.
-This will require shifting away from some of their existing materials or finding new ways to make other materials, including nylon, a synthetic polymer used in the company’s clothing and that is traditionally made by processing petroleum into building block polymers.
+As part of its effort to reduce its reliance on fossil fuels, lululemon has set the ambitious goals to use preferred materials and end-of-use solutions to support ad advance a circular economy.
+This journey will require shifting away from some of their existing materials or finding new ways to make other materials, including nylon, a synthetic polymer used in the company’s clothing and that is traditionally made by processing petroleum into building block polymers.

-In addition to supporting Lululemon’s shift to sustainable materials, our process makes use of wastewater from dairy processing plants, thus providing a value-added use for wastewater.
+In addition to supporting lululemon’s goals, our process makes use of wastewater from dairy processing plants, thus providing a value-added use for wastewater.

 The challenges we faced